clintonmead/clintonmead.github.io/index.md

 ## Employment history:

-### Haskell developer - PaidRight (July 2022 - Feburary 2025)
+### Haskell Engineer - PaidRight (July 2022 - Feburary 2025)

 Primary backend developer at [PaidRight](https://www.paidright.io).
 Backend was written in Haskell, developed and maintained interfaces with Google BigQuery, Google PubSub, GCS, Postgres and Auth0, as part of the required application logic.
 Also developed a typesafe API exposed via OpenAPI that produced typesafe TypeScript code which would trigger compile errors if inconsistent changes were made to the backend and frontend.
-These were achieved with the help of significant contributions to [Autodocodec](github.com/NorfairKing/autodocodec/) and [AesonDiff](https://github.com/clintonmead/aeson-diff).
+These were achieved with the help of significant contributions to [Autodocodec](https://github.com/NorfairKing/autodocodec/) and [AesonDiff](https://github.com/clintonmead/aeson-diff).
 Also maintained the build system using Nix.

-### Scala/Javascript developer - Complii (July 2021 - March 2022)
+### Scala/Javascript Engineer - Complii (July 2021 - March 2022)

 Sole developer and adminstrator of [ThinkCaddie](https://thinkcaddie.com).
 Scala backend with Javascript frontend, served by AWS EC2 instances and a AWS RDS Postgres database.
-The Javascript frontend is based on [React+Redux](https://react-redux.js.org/), and the Scala backend is using the [Play Framework](https://www.playframework.com/), with a functional programming style used throughout both the backend and frontend.
+The Javascript frontend was based on [React+Redux](https://react-redux.js.org/), and the Scala backend was using the [Play Framework](https://www.playframework.com/), with a functional programming style used throughout both the backend and frontend.
 As sole developer and adminstrator I worked throughout the entire stack, and also did the devops work and deployments.
-I also developed a NixOS based virtual machine configuration designed to get new developers up and running with all build dependencies and editer plugins within minutes.
+I also developed a NixOS based virtual machine configuration designed to get new developers up and running with all build dependencies and editor plugins within minutes.

-### C# developer - yReceipts/eyos (Feburary 2018 - June 2021)
+### C# Engineer - yReceipts/eyos (Feburary 2018 - June 2021)

-C# and .NET developer.
+C# and .NET Engineer.
 Particular focus on interfacing with Windows printing and UI development.
-Large part of my role was developing a generic rules based model for matching products purchased at checkout against a large number of "promotions", that would trigger on based on a rule and provide some sort of discount or free product to the user.
-I designed this rule engine in a way that allowed for rules to be nested within rules yet these rules could be resolved in real-time, and promotions even alerted mid-transaction.
+Large part of my role was developing a generic rules based model for matching products purchased at checkout against a large number of “promotions”, that would trigger on based on a rule and provide some sort of discount or free product to the user.
+I designed this rule engine in a way that allowed for rules to be nested within rules yet these rules could be resolved in real-time.
 A significant part of my role here also was to bring functional programming practices where appropriate to a more imperative/object-orientated codebase.

-### Haskell developer - University of New South Wales (April 2017 to September 2017)
+### Haskell Engineer - University of New South Wales (April 2017 to September 2017)

 Limited term contract funded by a research grant.
 Work primarily consisted of redeveloping the lexer, parser and type checker for the compiler for the language [MCK](http://cgi.cse.unsw.edu.au/~mck/pmck/).

 ### Staffer - Senator Leyonhjelm (Feburary 2016 - December 2016)

 Tasks included creating, analysing and adjusting social media advertising campaigns, development on websites using PHP and Wordpress, and analysis of electoral results data.

-### Application Support - University of Wollongong (2006 - 2015)
+### Application Development and Support - University of Wollongong (2006 - 2015)

 Application support and integration development primarily for [Blackboard](http://www.blackboard.com/learning-management-system/blackboard-learn.aspx) but also [Equella](http://www.equella.com/).
-Role included application support, focused on maintaining and enhancing the performance of a clustered system serving 1000+ simutaneous users, both of the front-end, and the back-end and Oracle database.
+Role included application support, focused on maintaining and enhancing the performance of a clustered system serving 1000+ simultaneous users, both of the front-end, and the back-end and Oracle database.
 Also work involved maintaining and extending integrations between university systems, which were written mostly in Perl with some shell scripting.
-Also implemented single-signon protocols between off the shelf products and PL/SQL inhouse products, and developed custom Oracle database hosted hierachical staff permissioning models for the University content management system Equella.
+Also implemented single-signon protocols between off the shelf products and PL/SQL inhouse products, and developed custom Oracle database hosted hierarchical staff permissioning models for the University content management system Equella.
 I also worked on various data processing tasks for the school of psychology, primarily in C++.

 ## Education: